Quick Answer

 - Can appear anywhere on the body — not just the bite site

 If you develop a bull's-eye rash, see a doctor immediately.
 Tell them you had a tick bite or were in tick habitat.
 Early Lyme disease is treated effectively with antibiotics.
 Untreated, it can cause joint pain, cardiac issues, and neurological complications.
+The Government of Canada's Lyme disease guidance confirms that prompt tick removal and early treatment sharply reduce the risk of complications.

 Other Early Lyme Disease Symptoms